-Whether you want to invest in a holiday let or a place to visit every now and again, getting the right mortgage is crucial.
-This is because regular mortgages aren’t sufficient to purchase holiday homes.
-This is why lenders offer holiday let mortgages for this very purpose.
+Whether you want to invest in a holiday let or buy a second home to occasionally visit, getting the right mortgage is crucial.
+This is because regular mortgages aren’t suitable for holiday homes.
+As a result, you’d need a mortgage for a holiday let.

 What is a holiday let mortgage?

-If you don’t want to let your holiday home and want to stay there yourself, you’ll need a mortgage for a second home.
-This type of mortgage is completely different from a holiday let mortgage.
-For instance, one mortgage is for investment and the other is for your own residential purposes.
+If you don’t wish to let your holiday home and want to stay there yourself, you’ll need a mortgage for a second home.
+Mortgages for second homes are completely different from those for holiday lets.

-Although you must qualify for a holiday let mortgage, your property must also be suitable for the type of mortgage you’ve applied for.
+Your property must also be suitable for the type of mortgage you’ve applied for.
 For instance, your property must be available as holiday accommodation for at least 210 days a year and be advertised as furnished accommodation.
 Furthermore, the property must be let for 105 days a year.

-Whether you want to let your holiday home all year round, you’d still have the option of enjoying visits there yourself.
+Even if you let the property for the majority of the year, you’d still have the option of enjoying short visits there yourself.
 This is why a holiday home can provide opportunities for both business and pleasure.

-Can I use a buy to let mortgage to buy a holiday let?
+Differences between a buy to let mortgage and a holiday let mortgage?

 We’re often asked whether a buy to let mortgage can be used to buy a holiday let.
-The short answer is no. A buy to let property is typically let out long-term on six-month tenancies at least.
-On the other hand, a holiday let can be very short-term with visitors staying for a few weeks or even days at a time.
+The short answer is no. A buy to let property is typically let out long-term, with six months being the shortest tenancy.
+In comparison, a holiday home can be rented for a few weeks or even days at a time.

-While both buy to let and holiday homes charge a fee to reside in the property, the way they’re operated are completely different.
+While buy to let properties and holiday homes charge rental fees, the way they’re operated is completely different.
 For instance, a landlord and the owner of a holiday let will have very different responsibilities.
-Some holiday lets have a ‘serviced’ element to them, very much similar to a hotel and are often let furnished.
+Some holiday homes are let as serviced accommodation, very much similar to a hotel and are often let furnished.

 The income generated from a buy to let is also likely to be very different from a holiday let.
-For instance, holiday lets are typically priced higher and are charged per day, as opposed to per month.
-This allows you as the owner of a holiday let to potentially make a lot more money than a buy to let.
+For instance, holiday lets are typically priced higher and are charged per day instead of per month.
+This allows you as the owner of a holiday let to potentially generate more rental income than a buy to let.

 On the other hand, your occupancy rate on a holiday let is likely to be a lot less than a buy to let.
-This can often even-out the differences in income.
-Nonetheless, lenders are very much aware of the differences between buy to lets and holiday lets and as a result, offer different mortgages for each.
-Furthermore, each mortgage is also assessed in a completely different way.
+This can often even out the differences in income.
+Lenders are very much aware of the differences between buy to let property and holiday homes and therefore offer different mortgages for each.

 An investment into a holiday let often provides tax benefits, which may be more difficult through general buy to let investment.
 Furnished holiday accommodation is classed as a business and therefore it’s likely you’ll be able to claim tax relief on your mortgage interest.